balazsnemeth/DateRate/README.md

 The communication is based on REST API concept, as a result each .php file is specialized to perform a given operation using the following abstract schema:

 1. Perform the input parameters (POST params or JSON).
-Optional, only in case of POST és PUT requests.
+Optional, only in case of POST and PUT requests.
 2. Execute some business logic depending on the inputs (e.g: join db table elements).
 3. Create JSON response